WPChill/strong-testimonials/readme.txt

 **Manage testimonials** just like posts and pages, including Featured Images.
 Organize into categories for use in shortcodes and widgets.

+= What's New in Version 1.5 =

+A frequently requested feature, a shortcode for cycling testimonials on a page just like the widget.
+AKA slider, fader, rotator.

+Improved reCAPTCHA error handling.

+Correct text domain use (getting ready for i18n).

+Bug fixes

+* the widget would truncate the whole text string when the length was less than the limit
+* a conflict with some themes that forced the widget text beyond the sidebar

 = Primary Features =

 * A shortcode for a testimonial submission **form**.